Laid-off Disneyland workers rally in Anaheim, pushing for reopening

 She argued that the amusement park can safely reopen with the proper precautions.

-Desi, who helped organized Saturday’s event, said she misses the experience of being a performer and trainer within her department.
+Desi, who helped organize Saturday’s event, said she misses the experience of being a performer and trainer within her department.

 “I know people who have been here 30 years who have lost their job… .
 It’s shocking to me,” she said.

-Note: Correction: A previous version of this story provided an incomplete statistic.
-This post has been updated.